-Frederick Municipal Forest - Three Pond Circuit is a 8.3 mile loop trail located near Frederick, MD and is good for all skill levels.
+Frederick Municipal Forest - Three Pond Circuit is a 8.3 mile loop trail located near Frederick, Maryland and is good for all skill levels.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash